 This document is intended for information purposes only and should not replace advice that your relevant health professional would give you.
 External websites may be referred to in specific cases.
-Anyexternal websites are provided for your information and convenience.
+Any external websites are provided for your information and convenience.
 We cannot accept responsibility for the information found on them.

-If you require a full list of references for this leaflet (if relevant)please email sfh-tr.patientinformation@nhs.net or telephone 01623 622515, extension 6927.
+If you require a full list of references (if relevant) for this leaflet, please email sfh-tr.patientinformation@nhs.net or telephone 01623 622515, extension 6927.